-Open from 9am to 5pm, Monday to Saturday, the food hall has quickly become a thriving and popular attraction in Leicester.
-The 5,500 square food hall has eight stalls stocked with an array of fresh meat, fish, seafood, game and poultry, as well as artisan cheese, fresh bread, cooked meats, olives and other delicatessen favourites.
+Since the opening of the food hall in 2014, the market attracts even more attention.
+Nestling gently against the side of the Corn Exchange and framed by massive glulam roof beams, the light and airy space has become a favourite for Leicester shoppers.
+Open from 8am to 4pm, Monday to Saturday, the 5,500 square ft hall has eight stalls stocked with an array of fresh meat, fish, seafood, game and poultry, as well as artisan cheese, fresh bread, cooked meats and other delicatessen favourites.